What Is a Tiny Pause?

 4 - the number of children I have.
 My life and work goals shifted enormously when I had children young and thought money was the answer.
 I become stressed and didn't nurture the relationships of those I love as best I could.
 I refocused, made some changes and now feel very grateful to have a family, instead of burdened by it.

 1 - the number of ultra marathons I have run.
 One was enough.
 35 miles off road around Devon coastal paths.
 I finished 33 out of 50.
 I lost 3 toe nails but gained the knowledge that everything is possible if we just keep going (even if it’s really slowly).

-8000+ - (as of Feb 2017) - the number of people I have introduced the concept of training and protecting our attention to.
-Helping people understand what mindfulness is - training our attention - and that even a ' 4 breath pause ' can change how we feel and perform for the better.
+12000+ - (as of JAN 2018) - the number of people I have introduced the concept of training and protecting our attention to.
+Helping people understand what mindfulness is - training our attention - and that even a ' 4 Breath Pause ' can change how we feel and perform for the better.